Posts Categorised: Field

 Sit your dog facing the area of the fall, take your time getting you both ready, and make sure your dog is looking in the right direction.

-When you have another handler and dog honoring your dog, it’s courteous to ask if they’re ready before signaling to start the test.
+When you have another handler and dog honoring your dog it’s courteous to ask if they’re ready before signaling to start the test.
+The honor is only in Senior, Master and Finished.

 You don’t have to send your dog immediately.
-Make sure he is locked onto the bird’s location and ready to retrieve it first.
+Be sure he is locked onto the bird’s location and ready to retrieve it first.

 In a multiple-mark series, try to decide beforehand the order you want to pick up birds, but also pay attention to your dog.
 He may scoot a bit to get a better look at a bird.
 Or he might watch all the birds, but lock onto one once they’re all down.
 You can tell by watching his head or sometimes just his eyebrows.
 Ignore that at your peril, unless the judges have told you to pick up the birds in a particular order.